grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   [final_sleep: <duration> | default = 0s]

   # (experimental) Specifies the strategy used for generating tokens for
   # ingesters.
-Possible values are "random-tokens" (default) and
-  # "spread-min-tokens"
+Supported values are: random,spread-minimizing.
   # CLI flag: -ingester.ring.token-generation-strategy
-  [token_generator_strategy: <string> | default = "random-tokens"]
+  [token_generator_strategy: <string> | default = "random"]

-  # (experimental) Comma-separated list of zones in which
+  # (experimental) Comma-separated list of zones in which spread minimizing
-  # SpreadMinimizingTokenGenerator is used for token generation.
+  # strategy is used for token generation.
+This value must include all zones in
+  # which ingesters are deployed, and must not change over time.
 This
-  # configuration is used only when token-generation-strategy is set to
+  # configuration is used only when "token-generation-strategy" is set to
-  # "spread-min-tokens"
+  # "spread-minimizing".
   # CLI flag: -ingester.ring.spread-minimizing-zones
   [spread_minimizing_zones: <string> | default = ""]